 You can view the planting lists by area, or use the interactive map below.The map shows different geographical areas in Tasman District.

-Zoom in or use the buttons in the top left to navigate to your area of interest.
-Select a shaded region to access the planting list for that particular area.Loading content...
+Then you can select a shaded region to access the planting list for that particular area.Loading content...

 The planting lists describe the native plants that once grew on various sites, along with other useful information.
 Each list has plants grouped in four categories: